 It’s hard to keep pace with our children’s digital lives.
-It’s next to impossible to know what they are being exposed to by friends, the media, and the internet – and when.
 But there is something you can do that will help safeguard your children.
-Something that will support their mental health and, in the […]
+Something that will support their mental health and, in the process, strengthen your connection to them.
+You can involve yourself in your children’s sex education.
+You can start the conversation.

 Counselling helps you to focus on and understand more clearly the issues that concern you.
 By respecting your own values, choices and lifestyle, the counsellor can work together with you towards making choices or changes that are right for you.